-Scripps Health offers vestibular rehabilitation therapy, also known as balance therapy, for people who need to overcome dizziness and restore their sense of balance.
+Scripps Health offers vestibular therapy, also known as balance therapy or vestibular rehabilitation, for people who need to overcome dizziness and restore their sense of balance.

 Certified in providing balance and vestibular rehabilitation services, our team of physical therapists can help patients regain their equilibrium and ability to move without experiencing vertigo, balance problems, nausea or other symptoms.

 The vestibular system is composed of several tiny structures within the inner ear that help maintain your sense of balance.
 When these structures sense movement, they send signals to the muscles in the eyes and various parts of the body, including the arms and legs.
 When the vestibular system is working properly, you are able to keep your balance and keep your gaze fixed on an object, even as your head or body moves.

 When your vestibular system is disrupted by an illness or injury, the resulting symptoms include dizziness, vertigo, lightheadedness, loss of balance and a feeling of motion sickness.
 These symptoms can be caused by a variety of medical disorders or different types of trauma, including:

 - Acoustic neuroma

 - Benign paroxysmal positional vertigo (BPPV or BPV)

 Audiologists can identify the source of your balance problem, and this gives you a diagnosis by a physician.
 Once diagnosed, patients may be referred to a specially trained vestibular therapist who provides balance and vestibular rehabilitation.

 Scripps physical therapists have special certifications in balance and vestibular physical therapy to create customized treatment plans for their patients that include: